Short and Caught: The ASX stocks investors are shorting right now

 One stock shorters may have been wrong on is fibre network operator Superloop (ASX:SLC).

-The stock has $15m against it but yesterday it told shareholders it remained on track to reach its previous earnings guidance.
+The stock has 15 million shares shorted but yesterday it told shareholders it remained on track to reach its previous earnings guidance.
 The reason was a 30 per cent spike in traffic on its network in the Asia-Pacific region.